 Cultural Heritage authorities

 - Directorate for Cultural Heritage, Norway (Riksantikvaren): Investigation and preservation of local quarries used for building now ruined medieval monasteries and churches (2013-2015); weathering and climate at Selja medieval monastery (2016-).

 - Norwegian Institute for Cultural Heritage Research, Norway: Investigation of quarries used for building now ruined medieval castles (2016-)

-- Geological Survey of Norway: Cooperation on investigation of stone provenance at Nidaros Cathedral, Trondheim (2010-).
+- Geological Survey of Norway: Cooperation on investigation of stone provenance at Nidaros Cathedral, Trondheim, various (2010-).

 - Bakken & Magnussen AS (Norwegian conservation company): Investigation of quarries at Rein medieval monastery, Central Norway (2011-2012); condition and conservation plan at Steinvikholm medieval castle, Central Norway (2011); weathering of render and limewash at Austrått castle, Central Norway (2011); investigation into weathering and stone quarries at Selja medieval monastery, West Coast of Norway (2010).

 - Restoration Workshop of Nidaros Cathedral, Trondheim, Geological survey of Norway and the Norwegian Non-Fiction Writers and Translators Organisation: book project on the stones used at Nidaros Cathedral (in preparation since 2011, publication in 2015).

 - University Museum of Bergen, Norway: Co-editor on an edited volume on soapstone production in the north (Viking Age/Middle Ages) (in preparation since 2011, published 2017).

 - University of Sydney, Department of Archaeology: Contributor to an edited volume on ancient hunting structures in the Near East and Central Asia (in preparation since 2012).